shangar21/recipe-gui/README.md

 - **Recipe Import/Export**: Add functionality to import recipes from files and export existing recipes for sharing.
 - **Recipe Search**: Implement search and filter features for quickly finding specific recipes.
 - **Nutrition Calculation**: Add nutritional information calculation based on ingredients.
+- **Email Grocery List**: Send the recipe, as well as the associated grocery list to your email with a click.

 ## Contributing